TYPES OF IOWA CASINOS

 TOP THINGS TO DO IN IOWA

-Iowa can be found in the heart of the United State and it is known as the top corn producer in the nation.
-The state is filled with a wide range of attractions that you can visit like the state capital of Des Moines, Cedar Rapids, and so on.
-Iowa offers a plethora of attractions that you can enjoy like the National Mississippi River Museum, varieties of state parks, and lots of scenic landscapes that you will love.
+Iowa can be found in the heart of the United States between the Missouri and Mississippi rivers.
+The state’s landscape is filled with cornfields and rolling plains, and features diverse attractions that you can enjoy like the National Mississippi River Museum, numerous state parks, and lots of scenic landscapes.
 Some of the top places to visit in Iowa are listed below.

 National Mississippi River Museum and Aquarium

-This museum is operated by the Dubuque Historical Society and it features a wide range of collections, live animals exhibits which reflect the cultural and geological importance of the mighty Mississippi River and national rivers to explore.
-The aquarium displays collections that showcase the importance of the Mississippi River and its watershed to the environment and the people.
-The museum features permanent exhibits such as the immersive 4D Theater and the Mississippi River Discovery Center.
-You will also get to enjoy temporary exhibits that both the children adult will love.
-Your kids will also love the aquarium here where they will find animals like otters, alligators, and sturgeon.
+This museum is operated by the Dubuque Historical Society and it features a wide range of collections and animal exhibits reflecting the cultural and geological importance of the mighty Mississippi River.
+The aquarium displays collections that showcase the importance of the Mississippi River, its watershed environment and the people.
+Also featured are permanent exhibits such as the immersive 4D Theater and the Mississippi River Discovery Center.
+The museum includes many temporary exhibits that both children and adults will love.

 National Czech & Slovak Museum & Library

-This museum is located in Cedar Rapids and it is dedicated to sharing the histories and culture of Czech & Slovak people.
-At this institute, you will also get to understand better your own freedoms and how history led to this civic right.
-Some of the best things to explore here are the permanent exhibits, varieties of special events, and educational traveling displays.
+This museum is located in Cedar Rapids and it is dedicated to sharing the histories and culture of the Czech & Slovak people.
+Exhibits honor immigrants and their hard work, skills and vision that contributed to building our great country.
+At this institute, you will also get to understand the contributions of immigrants to both the arts and culture of today’s society.
+The experience includes permanent exhibits, different varieties of special events, and educational traveling displays.

 Maquoketa Caves State Park

-This park is a great place to get an insight into the world under your feet.
-The park is filled with varieties of hiking trails that you can explore, there are also woodlands and natural wonder like the Balance Rock not to miss here.
-The highlight of the park is the caves like the Dancehall Cave and the Maquoketa Caves State Park which will give you access to lots of other caves.
-The park also features a large campsite which is set up for tents, and RVs if you planned to stay overnight here.
+Located in Jackson, Iowa, this park is a great place to get an insight into the world under your feet.
+The park is filled with a variety of hiking trails that you can explore, plus there are woodlands and natural wonders like the Balance Rock.
+The highlight of the park are the caves like the Dancehall Cave and the Maquoketa Caves, however, the caves are closed seasonally during the bat hibernation season.
+The park also features a large campground which is set up for tents, and RVs if you plan to stay overnight.

-The Amana Colonies located in Eastern Iowa consists of seven villages and it serves as a great escape into the past and away from the hustle and bustle of the city.
-The colony dates back to the mid-19th century, the community experience no outside influences interference for many years after German Pietists first broke soil in this isolated area.
-The Amana Colonies is now listed as a National Historical Landmark and it is a great place to go if you want to experience the slower pace of life while visiting iconic structures, shopping and dining around the colony.
-You should also make sure you explore the areas on bike paths, walkways, and also experience the annual festivals.
+The Amana Colonies located in Eastern Iowa consists of seven villages and serve as a great escape into the past and away from the hustle and bustle of the city.
+The colonies date back to the mid-19th century.
+The community experienced no outside influence or interference for many years after German Pietists first broke soil in this isolated area.
+The Amana Colonies are now listed as a National Historical Landmark and are a great place to go if you want to experience the slower pace of life while visiting iconic structures, shopping and dining around the colony.
+You should also make sure you explore the area bike paths, walkways, and be sure to experience the annual festivals.

 Des Moines Art Center

-This attraction is a hotspot for both locals and tourists that loves artworks since 1948.
-The center features rotating works of painting, photography, sculpture, and mixed-media displays, it also houses permanent collections that range from Georgia O’Keefe to Edward Hopper.
-This art center is a top place not to miss while in Iowa and the best thing is that admission is free of charge.
+This attraction is a hotspot for art lovers (both locals and tourists) since 1948.
+The center features rotating exhibits including painting, photography, sculpture, and mixed-media displays, it also houses permanent collections that range from Georgia O’Keefe to Edward Hopper.
+This art center is a top attraction in Iowa and admission is free.

 Field of Dreams Movie Site

-This is a great place to go if you are movie lover, this movie site was used for shooting of the movie Field of Dreams, starring Kevin Costner in 1989.
-The movie site also offers interactive exhibits, scenic backdrop, and lots of photo opportunities that you will love.
-If you are lucky to be here on select Sundays throughout the year, the site hosts a Ghost Sunday Show where the baseball players from the past will come out of the cornstalks for a thrilling family-fun show which will surely entertain tourists of all age.
+Located in Dyersville, this is a great place to go if you are movie lover.
+This site was used for shooting the movie Field of Dreams, starring Kevin Costner in 1989.
+The movie site also offers interactive exhibits, scenic backdrops, and lots of photo opportunities.
+If you are lucky to be here on select Sundays throughout the year, the site hosts a Ghost Sunday Show where the baseball players from the past will come out of the cornstalks for a family-fun show which will surely entertain movie and baseball fans of all ages.

 Grotto of the Redemption

 This is a unique attraction in Iowa that you do not want to miss while in the state.
-The Grotto of the Redemption is also known as the West Bend Grotto and it consists of nine separate grottos which are built from precious stones and gems.
+The Grotto of the Redemption is also known as the West Bend Grotto and it consists of nine separate grottos depicting the life of Jesus, and all are built from precious stones and gems.
 It was handcrafted by a local pastor with the help of few locals for immortalizing the story of Jesus Christ.
-This is a great place to go for tourist no matter your religion or denomination as it is a great example of what one man with a mission can accomplish.
+This is a fascinating place to go, no matter your religion or denomination as it is a great example of what one man with a mission can accomplish.